rajatdagar2005/GraphLink/README.md

 # GraphLink

-An interactive Graph Visualisation Tool built using HTML, CSS, and JavaScript.
+An interactive Graph Visualisation Tool built using HTML, CSS, and TypeScript.

 ## 🚀 Features
 - Add nodes and edges